Microsoft-community/Community-website/src/wiki/ventoy.md

 ## Downloading ISO files
 ### Windows
-To download a Windows ISO file, refer to the [Downloading Windows](./downloading-windows.md) page.
+To download a Windows ISO file, refer to the [Downloading Windows](./downloading-windows.md) page for only wanting to download the image of Windows via the Media Creation Tool.

 ::: tip Note
 You can read more about reinstalling Windows on the [Installing Windows](installing-windows) wiki page.